Analysis | Why Trump wants to blame the military-industrial complex for allegations that he disparaged troops

 The problem, of course, is that his first claim fails to withstand even the slightest scrutiny.

 It’s clear by now that the stories of Trump’s description of dead soldiers as “losers” or “suckers” come at least in part from sources with extensive backgrounds in the military.
-Trump’s claim on Sunday clearly suggests that he thinks this is the case, casting the stories (which he denies) as sour grapes from those hell-bent on protecting the military-industrial complex.
+Trump’s claim Sunday clearly suggests that he thinks this is the case, casting the stories (which he denies) as sour grapes from those hellbent on protecting the military-industrial complex.

-Except that this argument depends on Trump undercutting military spending or America’s international footprint, neither of which he’s done to any significant extent.
+Except that this argument depends on Trump undercutting military spending or the United States’ international footprint, neither of which he has done to any significant extent.

 Projections from the White House Office of Management and Budget indicate that military spending will be up 29 percent over 2016 levels by the end of the 2021 fiscal year — an increase of $164 billion.
-That’s thanks to an increase of about $40 billion in research and development activity and procurement, but an increase of only about $26 billion in military personnel and housing.
+That’s thanks to an increase of about $40 billion in research and development activity and procurement, but an increase of about $26 billion in military personnel and housing.

 Far from criticizing military spending, Trump frequently touts it.
 He uses military contracts as an argument for supporting job creation, as in a video released by the White House last July.